sharkness/wp-docker/README.md

 From your project dir `my-new-project`

-`docker-compose -f docker-compose-local.yml up -d`
+`docker-compose -f docker-compose-local.yml up -d --build`

 This will build your project.
 You'll now have a new directory named `wordpress-data` in your project.
 Your container is now running.
 It will remain running in the background (because of the -d switch) until you bring it down: `docker-compose -f docker-compose-local.yml down`